LiquidPlanner/api-examples/README.md

+# LiquidPlanner Classic API

-##These files show how to access the LiquidPlanner API from:
+## These files show how to access the LiquidPlanner Classic API from:

 * C#
 * C++